SamuelSwartzberg/flashcardifying_text_temp/inf.md

 mouting is associating a device with a location in the directory tree.
-/etc/fstab allows specifying default moun points for certain devices/partitions. mount and unmount are the commands to mount/unmount things in linux using sudo. mount may take both a device and a mountpoint. mount may take just a device or mountpoint, in which case it will try to mount this in the way specified in /etc/fstab.
+/etc/fstab allows specifying default moun points for certain devices/partitions.
+/etc/fstab ensures that the same device will always be mounted inn the same way. mount and unmount are the commands to mount/unmount things in linux using sudo. mount may take both a device and a mountpoint. mount may take just a device or mountpoint, in which case it will try to mount this in the way specified in /etc/fstab.